KrisAden/pypsa-eur-KHA/Obsidian Vault/Sweep implementation.md

 The clustering of nodes of course raises the question of the effects which the procedure will have upon the outcomes of the optimization problem.
 According to \cite{schaferScalingTransmissionCapacities2017}
 "By changing the network topology as well as the spatio-temporal pattern of nodal power injections, this coarse-graining procedure has in particular an impact on the power flows and the resulting transmission infrastructure needs proposed by the model."

 The paper, which analyses the impacts of this "coarse graining" goes on to find that although the clustering has a noticeable impact on the power flow distribution pattern, the required transmission capacity and cost of tranmission infrastructure scales "weakly" with the spatial resolution of the network.
+One reason f
 As a result of these findings it is assumed that the 37 node spatial resolution of the  network will be sufficient for the purpose of this paper.

 As for the temporal resolution of the load, patterns and the capacity factors of the renewable energy technologies.
 The precompiled networks have data on an hourly basis.
+According to \cite{schyskaSensitivityPowerSystem2021a} Power expansion energy models are particularly sensitive to temporal resolution as